E. Scott Sills, MD PhD

 A 7th-generation Tennessean, Scott completed his academic work in London, with internship, residency and fellowship training at NYU Downtown Hospital, Memorial Sloan Kettering Cancer Center, and Cornell New York Presbyterian Hospital.

-The New York Board of Regents nominated Dr. Sills (2008) to serve on the New York State Medical Board – one of the busiest medical licensing agencies in USA.
+In 2008, the New York Board of Regents nominated Dr. Sills to join the New York State Medical Board – one of the busiest medical licensing agencies in USA.
 He is board certified & credentialed in California, New York, and the United Kingdom.

 An Independent Voice